skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

   <img src="Images/Photo-Photodiode.png" width="750">
 </p>

 ### 2.5.
 Analog to Digital Converters (ADCs)

 Like the op-amp, the Analog to Digital Converter (ADC) is also supplied as a packaged microchip - the MCP3008.
-A connection diagram is shown below.
+A connection diagram is shown below:

 <p align="center">
   <img src="Images/MCP3008.png" width="250">